personal stories about the places of Midwestern literature

 Editor’s Note

-I am glad to share these essays with you, and I hope you’ll both enjoy and then share them with others.
+While you’re reading Vol. 18, I hope you’ll figure out some of the ways you can be there for your neighbors.
+Please share — these essays are too good not to.
 And if you have an idea for a Literary Landscapes essay of your own, I would love to receive your pitch!
 See here for a list of potential sites and a bit of description about the goals of the series.

 Andy Oler, Departments Editor